spuds51/eventbridge-stripe-go/README.md

 #### Building Lambda functions

-Executable versions for each function have been included for convenience
+Executable versions for each function are included in project source for convenience;
 * [createCustomerHandler](https://github.com/cdugga/eventbridge-stripe-go/tree/master/lambda/stripe-create-customer)
 * [stripeWebhookHandler](https://github.com/cdugga/eventbridge-stripe-go/tree/master/lambda/stripe-webhook-handler)

-See [AWS Lambda deployment package in Go](https://docs.aws.amazon.com/lambda/latest/dg/golang-package.html) for further instructions on how to package a Go lambda function.
+Functions can also be built from sourcee:

 ```
 cd lambda/stripe-create-customer/